Whirlpool Jet in Niagara Falls (New York)

 The Silo

-In the photo above, you can see The Haystack sandwich (Ribeye with melted Mozzarella cheese on a hoagie roll, piled high with hash browns).
+In the photo above, you can see the Haystack sandwich (Ribeye with melted Mozzarella cheese on a hoagie roll, piled high with hash browns).
 This is the sandwich featured on Man V. Food when Adam Richmond was the host.
 See the video HERE.

 Overall, the Whirlpool Jet in Niagara Falls was a fun, exhilarating experience and the food at the Silo was great!
 Both of these made for a fun day!